Rud156/ComBlitz/README.md

 # ComBlitz
 A game where surviving your own onslaught is the goal.
 Grounds fall off and everything can damage everything.
 Just try to survive for as long as possible.
-> All assets are free assets downloaded from the [Unity Asset Store](https://assetstore.unity.com/).
+> Buildings and Character assets used are free assets downloaded from the [Unity Asset Store](https://assetstore.unity.com/).
 Music is taken from [Freesound](https://freesound.org/).

 ### Controls
 - Use `WASD` to move around